McGarvs/cs124/docs/design.md

 * Changed Green Check Icon to Orange Circle (similar to lab 1) to be more crisp, and to match the color scheme for the priority exclamation points.
 * Tasks are now stored in a database, allowing concurrent viewing and editing of tasks.
+* The Add, Sort, and Save buttons now are re-styled to be greyer and disabled when appropriate.

 ## Alternative Designs
 In our initial planning for how to implement task priority, we thought that we might denote the